czekster/markov/README.md

 - `spreadsheets`: MS-Excel spreadsheets reproducing the experiments (CTMC/DTMC solution, simulation);

 ## Challenges
-I proposed a number of _challenges_ throughout the book.
-The code for all solutions are available for download here.
+The book proposes a number of _challenges_ throughout its chapters.
+The code for all solutions are available for download here in this repository.

-One remark: to avoid repetitions in the code, I created a folder called `project00` that has a `Makefile` and all the challenges (you may want to check the file `markov.c` to access auxiliary functions).
+One remark: to avoid repetitions in the code, there is a folder called `project00` that has a `Makefile` and all the challenges (you may want to check the file `markov.c` to access auxiliary functions).
 In this project, each challenge has a `main()` function, so they work independently.

 The `project01` folder contains a full project with one `main()` function and several built-in command-line options.
 Consult "Challenge 07" for more information about this project.